Lüneburg, a young city with many students, but founded more than 1000 years ago. Situated about 50 kilometers south of Hamburg in Northern Germany.

 Probably this should have been my very first blog post, it´s about my hometown, but maybe I´m a bit prejudiced.
-And maybe, this post doesn´t fit into my blog, as Lüneburg is not a place that I travel to, but I´, always coming back here from all my travels, so it might fit anyway… Decide for yourself!
+And maybe, this post doesn´t fit into my blog, as Lüneburg is not a place that I travel to, but I´, always coming back here form time to time, so it might fit anyway… Decide for yourself!

 Lüneburg was founded in 956, at least it was documented for the first time.
 I won´t bore you with year dates, others are much better with this topic, but I try to tell you, why I love to come back to this city and why it is worth while visiting for a day or two, when you are already in Germany.